mnot/I-D/web-proxy-desc/draft.md

 When True, clients MAY do so.
 If failDirect is not present, clients MAY default to this behavior.

+## exclusive {#exclusive}

+A boolean indicating whether the client is required to route all network traffic through the proxy.

+When True, clients MUST NOT initiate network traffic to any host except a valid WPD (once its identity and location are established), and MUST NOT allow network traffic from any host except valid WPDs.
+This includes all traffic from and to the client, no matter how it is generated or handled (e.g., browser "plug-ins").

+This directive is designed to accommodate privacy-enhancing proxies; therefore, clients that cannot reasonably assure conformance to the requirements in this section MUST NOT allow a WPD with this flag set to be configured.

+## privateMode {#privateMode}

+A boolean indicating whether the client should be configured in "private mode" when this WPD is active.

+When True, clients SHOULD configure "private mode" browsing.

 # Discovering WPD Files {#discover}